mehedi-sharif/soulspring/content/_index.md

       feel the immediate benefits and alleviation of many symptoms, most therapy plans are implemented over a 3–6-month period.
 Please know we will be with you throughout your journey, helping you to improve your overall well-being.  "
-  - title: Do you Accept Insurance?
+  - title: Do you accept insurance?
-    content: The difference between and premium product consist number of components, plugins, page in each.
-The Free versions contain only a few elements and pages that.
+    content: 'Soul Spring Centers are primarily cash pay centers and not contracted with insurance; therefore, we are unable to accept any form of medical insurance or Medicare/Medicaid.  '
   - title: What can I do if no Location is Close to me?
     content: The difference between and premium product consist number of components, plugins, page in each.
 The Free versions contain only a few elements and pages